-This fantastic section documents ways to save money with credit cards, after all most people in the UK will have some form of credit.
+This fantastic section documents ways to save money with credit cards in 2019, after all most people in the UK will have some form of credit.
 Why not make that little bit of ‘magic plastic’ in your pocket work to your advantage?

 Credit cards have been a ‘popular’ method of finance for decades, their used by millions of people daily, from small purchases such as weekly shopping to buying clothes, holidays and even large items such as new cars!

 Here’s some great tips and tricks for you to think about!

 - Transfer a Balance to a LOWER Interest Rate Credit Card – Balance transfer cards are quite popular throughout England, they can be great for people who need to transfer a balance on a high-interest card to a lower amount.

 Depending on the amount, the card provider and the circumstances you can sometimes save hundreds of pounds by simply ‘switching’.
 Equally it can be a great idea for some to consider 0% balance transfer offers, this means you can take advantage and avoid paying interest for a longer period of time saving you money.

 As with most things in life, you need to be aware of all documentation, terms and conditions and in some cases any charges which may apply for switching to another provider.
 Generally, if a fee is applied, this is usually ‘lower’ than the higher interest rate on your former card.

 - Pay with a Cash Back Credit Card – Using a cashback card daily is becoming more common throughout the British Isles.
 You can use a credit card on pretty much everything these days, this means you can earn money while you shop!
 Find a card provider which offers a good incentive for your purchasing power, some providers may offer up to 1% rewards.